How to Calculate Wattage (Watts)

 Power factor is important if you want to know the real power consumption of an appliance (real power is what you are billed for).
 See below for a demonstration of how power factor is used with our power meter to calculate the real energy consumption of my TV.

-Example - calculating actual power consumption of a TV
+Example - calculating the actual watts of a TV

 The compliance label of my TV shows the power use as 130 Watts.